Blog

 The Committee found that further evidence should be gathered to enable the issues to be explored and analysed in greater detail, including through submissions from stakeholders and in hearings.
 On this basis, they recommended that the Legislative Council in the 42nd Parliament establish a select committee to inquire into and report on animal welfare issues in the Western Australian greyhound racing industry.
 We will of course follow, and participate in these proceedings in our efforts to bring about justice for the abused greyhounds of WA.

-The full report can be found at; https://www.parliament.wa.gov.au/publications/tabledpapers.nsf/displaypaper/4113540cae1ccafd59d7af4a48258b9d0026a51d/$file/tp-3540.pdf
+The full report can be found at https://www.parliament.wa.gov.au/publications/tabledpapers.nsf/displaypaper/4113540cae1ccafd59d7af4a48258b9d0026a51d/$file/tp-3540.pdf

 Free The Hounds acknowledges the Traditional Owners of country throughout Australia and recognises their continuing connection to land, waters and community.
 We pay our respects to them and their cultures; and to elders both past and present.